-Edward Mitchell, Director of Post-Professional Studies
+Joel Sanders, Acting Director of Post-Professional Studies

 The Master of Architecture II program is for students already holding a professional degree in architecture (B.Arch., or an equivalent first professional degree) who seek a second, master's-level degree in this discipline and who are interested in developing a stronger theoretical basis for their understanding of the field.
+Since candidates for this program are expected to have received a professional degree prior to admittance, it should be understood that the degree awarded from this program will not fulfill the educational prerequisite for obtaining an architect's license in the United States.

 This program leads to a degree of Master of Architecture (M.Arch.) and typically requires two years of full-time residency.
 Because the program combines two years of studio-based activities with a variety of opportunities (both course-related and individually conceived) to extend their understanding of architectural design and its meaning within a broader cultural and social context, students in the M.Arch.
 II program are given considerable freedom and support to develop an increasingly reflexive, critical, and speculative relationship to their work.